What actually is an electric bike?

 TOP TIP: Have a look at our Top Step Through E-Bikes if you’re looking for an ultra-practical bike that you can easily mount, ride and dismount without having to get a leg over.

 Thanks to our bike buyer, Michael, we only stock the best, most trusted brands.
-These include Whyte (Britain’s own), Haibike (German engineering at its finest), Specialized (international experts) and Kalkhoff (urban cool).
+These include Whyte (Britain’s own), Specialized (international experts) and Kalkhoff (urban cool).
 These brands might not be the cheapest on the market but they handle well, they are designed well and they tend to be lighter than some of the lower end models.
 Another benefit of these top brands are their motors are dependable, easy to fix and easy to find replacement parts for.
 Plus, if you did have an issue, we can do servicing and repairs too and all work comes with a six month guarantee!

 Do I need a licence to ride an electric bike?